microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 #### GetHashCode

 Returns an Int32 hash code that can be used to insert and identify an object in a hash-based collection.
-Typically, this defaults to a value derived from the object's reference information (such as it's this pointer in C++), but it can be customized.
+Typically, this defaults to a value derived from the object's reference information (such as its this pointer in C++), but it can be customized.
 For example, an xlang type that represents a JSON value would return a hash code generated from the specific contained JSON value.
 Two xlang JSON value instances containing the same data would thus return the same value for GetHashCode.
 Note, however, that